Back to results

 • Pre-booking not required

 Stoneacre is a 15th-century half-timbered Wealden Hall-House, surrounded by a glorious tiered garden.
 It was purchased in 1920 by Aymer Vallance, a follower of the Arts and Crafts movement.
-Open between 1100-1700 with last entry at 1630.

-In honour of the Arts and Crafts history of the house, we are hosting a drop-in block printing activity in our second-hand bookshop from 1100-1600pm on both days.
-Learn more about the history of the man that rebuilt Stoneacre while creating an art piece of your own to take home and enjoy.
+In honour of the Arts and Crafts history of the house, we are hosting a drop-in block printing activity in our second-hand bookshop from 11am - 4pm on both days.

-Stoneacre does not have a café, but we encourage you to bring along packed lunches and picnics to enjoy in the garden.
+Stoneacre does not have a café, but we encourage you to bring along packed lunches and picnics to enjoy in the beautiful garden.

 Timings & Tours

-Saturday 14 September:
+Saturday 13 September:

-Sunday 15 September:
+Sunday 14 September:

 Location & directions